arkadiew/Antarctica-Abyss/README.md

 - **Team collaboration** via Git.

 As a WIP, we acknowledge bugs and incomplete features, which we aim to address post-submission.
+> [!IMPORTANT]

-![Important]: This project is for educational purposes only and not intended for commercial use.
+> This project is for educational purposes only and not intended for commercial use.

 ---